 Capacity

-Federal agencies, state and local jurisdictions, and landholders must sustain adequate financial, technical and regulatory capacity to complete their pollution-reducing work.
-The Chesapeake Bay Program will address financial needs by evaluating the cost of best management practice (BMP) implementation and maintenance, considering how costs might be reduced, quantifying funding gaps, identifying new funding sources and communicating funding needs to elected officials.
+Federal agencies, state and local jurisdictions, and landholders must sustain adequate financial, technical, and regulatory capacity to complete their pollution-reducing work.
+The Chesapeake Bay Program will address financial needs by evaluating the cost of best management practice implementation and maintenance, considering how costs might be reduced, quantifying funding gaps, identifying new funding sources and communicating funding needs to elected officials.

 Communication and Coordination

-Progress toward this outcome will require stakeholders, jurisdictions and federal agencies to collaboratively support collective impact efforts.
-Partners will need to enhance interpretation of results to better understand how water quality responds to management actions.
+• Progress toward this outcome will require stakeholders, jurisdictions, and federal agencies to collaboratively support collective impact efforts.

 Technical Information